cs20mds14011/smart-parking/README.md

 Parking space sensor:
 - This is a ground based sensor emulated using software
-- When a car is parked in a parking slot or taken out from a slot, the sensor sends notification to MQTT topic "smartparking/groundsensor/slot#"
+- When a car is parked in a parking slot or taken out from a slot, the sensor sends notification to Gateway Server

 Camera sensor:
--  This is a camera that can take commands from the server and identify the location of car using OCR, this emulated using software
+-  This is a camera that can take commands from the server and identify the location of car using OCR, this is emulated using software
 -  When a request is recieved to find a car with reg. plate details, camera finds the slot it is parked if present

 IOT Gateway Server: